kirbyt/site-www-thecave-com/_posts/2015-03-03-our-return-to-whistler-blackcomb.markdown

 ---

 # Day 0.1 (Feb 23, 2015)

 We started our trek to Whistler today.
 It's the first time back to Whistler for Melanie and me since 2007.
 For those who might not know, Whistler was like a second home mountain for me for a while.
-I once even had a season pass there.
+I even had a season pass there one year.
 But we haven't been back since Rowan was born.

 Our day began with a 4 hour car drive to Boston.
 The Delta flights out of Burlington were full, so we had to fly out of Logan.
 We flew to Minneapolis St. Paul for our first leg of the trek.
 We stayed overnight before continuing on to Vancouver the next morning.